spotwise/railyard/README.md

 * 2015-02-27 New theme with support for full width hero image
 * 2015-05-28 Various layout fixes
 * 2016-04-03 Updated to work with Rails 4.2.6
+* 2016-08-21 Added support for Office 365 authentication